 What is AirVPN’s customer service like?

 AirVPN provides email support to its customers, along with its user forum.
 I wanted more information on whether or not AirVPN officially supports connecting from China.
 I had already looked at its support forum and found that a subset of users was apparently connecting from China, but there was no official word from AirVPN.

 So I decided to write an email to AirVPN’s support department and directly ask one of its representatives.

 I got a reply in less than 24 hours.
 The reply was courteous and helpful, and it directly answered my question, as you’ll see in the next section.
 Some might have hoped for a live chat option, but there isn’t one.
 I don’t think that’s really a big deal.

 As far as its customer service goes, I can’t complain.
 The help I got was quick and useful.

 As you now know, I wasn’t able to find information on whether or not AirVPN works in China, so I decided to write an email to its customer support team.
 Here is the reply I got:

 So, according to AirVPN, by following the above instructions, it should work in China.

-However, when my colleague, Paul Bischoff, tested 59 VPN providers to find out which ones worked in China, AirVPN was one of them.
-And it failed.
+However, we tested 59 VPN providers to find out which ones worked in China.
+AirVPN was one of them – and it failed.
 Though I don’t believe the above instructions were tested.